 The Germans is unusual in that it is almost like a play with three distinct parts.
 The first two acts concern Basil hanging the moose head and conducting a fire drill.
-The final act is when Basil receives the German guests and reduces them to a state of utter disgust by his xenephobic remarks.
+The final act is when Basil receives the German guests and reduces them to a state of utter disgust by his xenophobic remarks.

 The basic theme of this episode is essentially how the British perceive foreigners.
 In reception, the Major in a conversation with Basil uses racial slurs to refer to Africans and Indians.
-Basil does not acknowledge or reinforce the Major's use of the terms, so it seems that Basil, while moderately xenephobic and class conscious, is not a racist.
+Basil does not acknowledge or reinforce the Major’s use of the terms, so it seems that Basil, while moderately xenophobic and class conscious, is not a racist.
 That Basil only has a moderate and perhaps harmless disinclination towards foreign cultures is shown by the fact that he has to be in a state of confusion to bring his negative utterances to the fore; and even then, he does so in a very polite way.

 [In the hospital]:

 Sybil: I am actually about to undergo an operation, Basil.

 Basil: Oh, yes.
 How is the old toenail?
 Still growing in, hmm?
 Still burrowing its way down to the bone?

 Still macheteing its way through the nerve, aye?
 Nasty old nail!

 Basil: [to the nurse]My God, you’re ugly, aren’t you?